12 June 2017

 Your child should be aiming to be towards the head of the pack in mathematics from early on.
 The later it’s left, the harder it is to catch up.

 Some schools start ‘streaming’ students into higher- and lower-level mathematics groups way before they start actively talking about career pathways.
-This presupposes that students in lower level maths streams will not study Maths B or C in years 11 and 12.
-(What exactly are Maths A, B and C?)
+This presupposes that students in lower level maths streams will not study Maths Methods or Specialist Maths in years 11 and 12.
+(What exactly are Methods and Specialist?)

 Note: ‘Streaming’ is so commonly conflated with ‘setting’, that I’ll just be calling everything streaming.
 But here’s a nice explanation of the difference.